Medical Mutual’s board of directors has experience in a variety of areas. Learn more about our board members.

-In addition to serving on the board of directors of Medical Mutual of Ohio, Mr. DiSanto serves on the boards of Case Western Reserve University, Digital Global Systems, The Eastern Company, Edgewater Technology, Inc. and Regional Brands, Inc. He is also on the executive committee for the board of trustees at Case Western Reserve University.
-Mr. DiSanto is a former Chairman of the board of regents of St. Ignatius High School and former Chairman and current trustee of the Greater Cleveland Sports Commission.
+In addition to serving on the board of directors of Medical Mutual, Mr. DiSanto is currently on the boards of The Eastern Co., Alithya and Regional Brands Inc. He is Chair of the board of trustees at Case Western Reserve University (CWRU), former Chairman of the St. Ignatius High School board of regents and former Chairman and current Trustee of the Greater Cleveland Sports Commission.
 He is a past board member of Lorain National Bank and Parkview Federal Savings Bank.
-He earned a bachelor's degree in Management Science from Case Western Reserve University and an MBA from Case Western Reserve University, Weatherhead School of Management.
+Mr. DiSanto earned a bachelor’s degree in management science from CWRU and an MBA from CWRU’s Weatherhead School of Management.

 Terrance C. Z. Egger

 Terrance C.Z.
 “Terry” Egger is the former Chief Executive Officer and Publisher of Philadelphia Media Network, the parent company of The Philadelphia Inquirer, Philadelphia Daily News and Philly.com.

-Mr. Egger spent eight years leading the parent company of The Plain Dealer in Cleveland, and before that served for 10 years in a similar capacity at the St. Louis Post-Dispatch.
+Mr. Egger spent eight years leading the parent company of The Plain Dealer in Cleveland.
+Before that, he worked for 10 years in a similar capacity at the St. Louis Post-Dispatch.
 He was also a newspaper executive in Tucson, Arizona.

-In addition to serving as a member of the board of Directors for Medical Mutual of Ohio, he is also on the board of directors of FutureFuel.
-He serves as a member of the board of trustees for the Cleveland Clinic Foundation.
-He is a Life Director of the board for United Way of Greater Cleveland and served as chairman of United Way’s board from 2010-2012.
-Terry served on the executive committee for the Greater Cleveland Partnership and was co-chair of the Marketing Committee for the 2013 National Senior Games.
-He also served on the board of the Cleveland Orchestra and Cleveland Museum of Art.
+In addition to serving as a member of the board of directors for Medical Mutual, Mr. Egger is also on the board of directors of FutureFuel.
+He also serves as a member of the board of trustees for the Cleveland Clinic Foundation.
+He is a Life Director of the board for United Way of Greater Cleveland and served as chairman of United Way’s board from 2010 to 2012.
+Mr. Egger served on the executive committee for the Greater Cleveland Partnership and was co-chair of the Marketing Committee for the 2013 National Senior Games.
+He also served on the boards of the Cleveland Orchestra and Cleveland Museum of Art.